contentstack/cli/packages/contentstack-import/README.md

   --exclude-global-modules          Excluded the Module that are branch independent from the import --import-webhook-status=<option>  [default: disable] [optional] Webhook state
                                     <options: disable|current>
-  --mapper-dir=<value>              path of backup directory for base branch import --replace-existing                Replaces the existing module in the target stack.
+  --replace-existing                Replaces the existing module in the target stack.
   --skip-app-recreation             [optional] Skip private apps recreation if already exist --skip-audit                      Skips the audit fix.